CALCITRIOL

 Disease/Condition Glossary

 Osteoporosis: Osteoporosis is a bone disease that weakens and brittle bones by decreasing bone density.
 As bones become less dense, they weaken and are more likely to break.
-Breaking a bone is a serious complication of osteoporosis, especially with older patients.
+Breaking a bone is a serious complication of osteoporosis, especially in older patients.
 Women are much more likely to develop osteoporosis than are men.
 Signs and symptoms include back pain caused by a fractured or collapsed vertebra, loss of height over time, a stooped posture, a bone that breaks much more quickly than expected.

 Osteomalacia/Rickets: A bone disease caused by softening and weakening bones in children due to inadequate vitamin D. Adults can experience a similar condition known as osteomalacia.
 It causes bone pain, poor growth, and soft, weak bones that can lead to bone deformities.